 You can't and shouldn't stop messaging remote team members.
 However, one thing you can do to help this problem is to have regular video calls.
 Anyone managing remote employees for a long time will tell you that's remote management 101.

 Tools like Zoom and Google Hangouts make this easier than ever.
-The ongoing improvement in video conferencing technology means that the frustrating bugs of recent years are thanksfully becoming less and less common.
+The ongoing improvement in video conferencing technology means that the frustrating bugs of recent years are thankfully becoming less and less common.

 It's also reasonable to expect your remote employees to work somewhere they can have high bandwidth internet, so that connectivity is never a barrier to communication.
 You can test for this during the interview process, by seeing how easy it is to have quality video calls with them during the interview process.

-Try to make every one on one and team meeting a video call.
+Try to make everyone on one a video call, and when you need a lot of active participation in group meetings.
 Doing so will give you back much of the previously lost non-verbal communication: their voice, their tone, their body language.

 It also creates opportunities to build more rapport with them and for everyone to get to know each other more, like when I saw a coworker wearing a Mark Price jersey and later surprised him with a related gift.